tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/访问控制与权限管理/临时密钥生成及使用指引_intl.md

 ## Temporary Key

-The temporary key uses an API provided through CAM to get the key with limited permissions.<br>
+Tencent Cloud CAM API provides you temporary keys that have limited access permissions.
- A COS API can use a temporary key to calculate a signature for initiating a COS API request.<br>
+To call the COS API, you use temporary keys to calculate a signature for identity authentication.
- When a COS API request uses a temporary key to calculate a API signature, the following three fields in the message returned by the temporary key API are required:
+When calculating the signature for COS API requests, you can find the temporary keys in the following fields returned by the CAM API:
-- `tmpSecretId`

 - `tmpSecretKey`
 - `sessionToken`

-## Benefits to Use a Temporary Key
+## Advantages of Temporary Keys

-When you use COS in Web, iOS, and Android platforms, permissions cannot be controlled effectively by calculating a signature with a fix key, and the permission key may be leaked out if put into the client code.
-A temporary key will make it easy and effective to implement permission control.
+When using COS on  Web, iOS, and Android applications, compared to temporary keys, permanent keys  are less ideal for managing access permissions and less safe if stored in your code as a constant because this highly increases the risk that your API credentials could leak.
-For example, when applying for a temporary key, you can specify the action and resource by setting the [policy](https://cloud.tencent.com/document/product/436/31923#policy) field to limit the permissions within a specified range.
+For example, when applying for a temporary key, you can specify the action and resource by setting the [policy](https://cloud.tencent.com/document/product/436/31923#policy) field to grant limited access permissions.

 For COS API authorization policies, see:
 - [Guide on COS API Temporary Key Authorization Policies](https://cloud.tencent.com/document/product/436/31923)